Boeing 307 Stratoliner: Howard Hughes and Cosmic Muffin

 The first customer delivery was to millionaire Howard Hughes on July 13, 1939.
 He bought aircraft serial number 1997, registered as NX19904, for $315,000 for a round-the-world flight, hoping to break his own record of 91 hours 14 minutes set between July 10 and 14 in 1938 in a Lockheed Model 14 Super Electra.
 Hughes' Stratoliner was fitted with extra fuel tanks and was ready for the first leg of the round-the-world attempt when Nazi Germany invaded Poland on September 1, 1939, causing the attempt to be cancelled.
 Hughes' aircraft was stored in Glendale, California for the duration of the war, prior to being converted into a flying condo.
 Hughes had the extra fuel tanks removed and, for around $250,000, had it fitted with much more powerful Wright R-2600 engines for its transformation into "The Flying Penthouse", which included a bedroom, two bathrooms, a galley, and a bar as well as a living room.
-In 1949, Hughes spent an additional $100,000 renovating it so he could sell it, which, like the T&WA and Pan Am aircraft, then included an interior designed by Raymond Loewy.
+In 1949, Hughes spent an additional $100,000 renovating it so he could sell it, which, like the TWA and Pan Am aircraft, then included an interior designed by Raymond Loewy.
 Oil tycoon Glenn McCarthy bought it to coincide with the opening of his new Shamrock Hotel, renamed it Shamrock, and had it repainted; however, McCarthy defaulted on payments and it was returned to Hughes.
 It languished unflown until August 1965, when it was damaged beyond repair by Hurricane Cleo, with only about 500 hours on the airframe.
 It was then bought for $69 by Kenneth W. London, who cut the damaged wings and tail off, built a hull under it, and installed a pair of V-8 engines to convert it into a houseboat which he named Londonaire.
 After various repossessions, deaths, and failed sales, it became the Cosmic Muffin, in which form it survives.